 With the US server of X-VPN, I managed to get slightly reduced speeds.
 On average, the US servers managed to put out around 22 Mbps download speed which was still quite decent.

 Lastly, I also checked the speeds with the UK servers, and again, the results were quite impressive.
 On average, the UK server managed to output around 24.9 Mbps download speed.
-Overall, X-VPN certainly impressed me with its speeds.
+Overall, X-VPN certainly impressed me with its speed.

 Streaming – Does X-VPN work with Netflix?